typicalbot/policies/terms/index.md

 ## 9. Term and Termination

 The Terms begins on the date of electronic acceptance or on the date you first access or use the Services and continues so long as you access or use the Services or have an account with us, whichever is longer.
-You may terminate your agreement with Sylke at any time by deactivating and/or deleting your account with Sylke and no longer accessing or using the Services.
+You may terminate your agreement with the Company at any time by deactivating and/or deleting your account with the Company and no longer accessing or using the Services.
 We may terminate the Terms at any time by providing seven (7) days notice.

 If you breach the Terms, we may, at our option: (a) terminate the Terms immediately, with or without advance notice; and (b) delete, limit, suspend, or terminate access to the Services and your account.
 If we disable, suspend, or terminate your access to the Services, or if we deactivate or delete your account, you may not attempt to access the Services or create a new account without our written consent and permission to do so.